 The cranial nerves of the medulla also originate from the tegmental part and exit the medulla ventrally.

 Medulla Oblongata Function

-The medulla acts as the bridge between the brain and the spinal cord.
-Apart from this, it also controls the Autonomic Nervous System of the body.
+The medulla acts as the bridge between the brain and the spinal cord through neurons that carry communication to and fro.
+It contains several nuclei (clusters of neurons in the brain) sort incoming information from the body and relay it to the appropriate brain regions for further processing.
+Apart from this, it also controls the Autonomic Nervous System of the body through neural connections the organs as well as connections made to the hypothalamus, a major regulator of the ANS.
 This part of the nervous system is responsible for controlling the automatic or involuntary actions of our body.

 The medulla is an extremely important part of the brain, and injuries to it can be fatal.
 Like any part of the brain, trauma to the medulla can lead to strokes, paralysis, brain death, coma, or even death.
 Since it controls our involuntary functions, it is arguably the most important part of the brain, and must be protected at all costs!